After Hours Arrival

 If you arrive after hours and entrance stations or visitor centers are closed, you may proceed into the park.
 Please pay your entry fee at a convenient time at an entrance station.
 If you have a camping reservation, proceed directly to your campsite.
 A reservation/permit is required for camping.

-If you plan on visiting Big Bend between January and mid-April, and do not have reservations, it is best to come prepared with alternative plans for lodging or camping outside of the park.
+If you arrive in Big Bend without camping/lodging reservations, it is best to come prepared with alternative plans for lodging or camping outside of the park.
 If you camp in parking lots or along park roadsides you will be cited.There are NO overflow campsites in Big Bend National Park, and no nearby public lands outside the park.